Water privatization: Prevalence of public-private partnerships

 There are widely differing estimates of the number of people served by private water companies.
 The World Bank estimated that, as of 2007, about 270 million people received water from private companies in more than 40 countries, including about 160 million in developed countries and 110 million in developing countries.
 However, the report did not include estimates of the number of people served by private companies on the wastewater side.

 The Pinsent Masons Water Yearbook uses a broader definition including also wastewater services.
 More importantly, it also includes cases where a water or wastewater treatment plant is operated by a private company on behalf of a publicly owned and operated utility that serves the final customer.
 On the basis of this broader definition and taking into account the growth of both population and water privatization between 2007 and 2011, it estimates that 909 million in 62 countries or 13% of the world population were served by the private sector in one form or another.
 This includes 309 million people in China, 61 million in the United States, 60 million in Brazil, 46 million in France, 23 million in Spain, 15 million in India and 14 million in Russia.
 In England and Wales the entire population of 55 million is served by private companies.
 In addition, in Chile, the Czech Republic, Armenia, and three African countries – Côte d'Ivoire, Gabon and Senegal – private companies provide water services to the entire urban population.
 In Hungary, they serve almost half the population.
 In Algeria, Colombia, Germany, Italy, Malaysia, Mexico, Morocco, Poland, and South Africa less than half the population is served by private companies.
 In the Philippines, Indonesia, Bulgaria, Estonia, and Cuba, private water companies serve only the capital city.

-24 countries, such as Argentina, Bolivia, and a number of small countries like Guyana, Ghana or the Central African Republic, had reverted to public management as of 2009.
+24 countries, such as Argentina, Bolivia, Ghana and the Central African Republic, had reverted to public management as of 2009.
 However, 84 percent of contracts awarded mostly in the 1990s were still active.

 On the other hand, in many countries, such as in Japan, Canada, Egypt, Pakistan, or Scandinavia, there are no private water companies.
 Nicaragua, the Netherlands, and Uruguay have even passed laws banning water privatization.
 In Italy, in June 2011 a law favoring water privatization was repealed by an overwhelming majority of Italians through a referendum.
 In 2019, the City of Baltimore, Maryland became the first major city in the United States to ban water privatization.